 It does have that tendency you leave the salad to sit for a while.
 Prevent this by not overcooking the eggs, and chilling them before slicing.
 You may even add a few toasted egg crumbs — adds such a subtle, lovely crunch while keeping the dish together.

 Yes, this recipe can last for a few days if well-refrigerated.
 Due to how easy it is to prepare, however, I prefer to make it on the day itself.
 That way, everything is absolutely fresh!

 Any way you want!
 You can eat it as is, but it also works so well inside a pita, as a wrap, or as a sandwich.
 I also like serving it in tomato cups and using a generous scoop over my favorite greens in place of dressing.

 - Strawberry Spinach Salad

 - Don’t overcook your eggs.
-Use my Instant Pot Hard Boiled Eggs; they turn up perfectly every time!
+Use my instant Pot Hard Boiled Eggs recipe; they turn up perfectly every time!

 - Don’t overly mash the avocado.
 It will naturally break down once you mix it with the rest of the ingredients, so we want some chunks in there.

 - If you have them, use fresh herbs for brighter flavors.